qtlibs/GeographicLib-qmake-pri/README.md

-# GeographicLib(.pri file in geographicLib folder)
+# GeographicLib qmake pro pri qt creator (.pri file in geographicLib folder)

 GeographicLib is a small C++ library for